 Problem 1: Biting

-While some children actually bite the hand that feeds them, turning their teeth on unsuspecting parents, others sink their teeth into siblings and playmates.
+Toddlers, who sometimes turn their teeth on unsuspecting parents, siblings and playmates, are probably biting out of frustration.
 For children who haven’t yet developed the language skills needed to express their feelings, biting is a form of communication.
-More often than not, it is a sign of a child’s frustration and not a sign of aggression or intent to harm.
+More often than not, it is not a sign of aggression or intent to harm, but a child who hasn't learned it's not a good way to express their discontent.

 Solution: Biting is a normal part of childhood (learn more here).
 The most natural response is usually the most effective, according to Elizabeth Pantley, author of The No Cry Discipline Solution: Gentle Ways to Encourage Good Behavior Without Whining, Tantrums & Tears.
 When parents respond with an “ouch!” or “that hurts!” a child is quickly sent the message that biting is not okay.
 Pantley suggests moving away from the biter to communicate that this behavior will not produce positive attention.
 When a child bites another child, firmly stating, “We don’t bite” and then tending to the one bitten, not the biter, reinforces the message that this behavior will not result in the attention the child seeks.
 Encouraging the child who bites to apologize and offer another form of physical contact, such as a hug, shows him the difference between acceptable and unacceptable forms of communication.